ruby-china/rails-guides/source/active_record_callbacks.md

 end
 ```

 WARNING.
-The `after_commit` and `after_rollback` callbacks are guaranteed to be called for all models created, updated, or destroyed within a transaction block.
-If any exceptions are raised within one of these callbacks, they will be ignored so that they don't interfere with the other callbacks.
-As such, if your callback code could raise an exception, you'll need to rescue it and handle it appropriately within the callback.
+The `after_commit` and `after_rollback` callbacks are called for all models created, updated, or destroyed within a transaction block.
+However, if an exception is raised within one of these callbacks, the exception will bubble up and any remaining `after_commit` or `after_rollback` methods will _not_ be executed.
+As such, if your callback code could raise an exception, you'll need to rescue it and handle it within the callback in order to allow other callbacks to run.